kubernetes/community/contributors/design-proposals/storage/raw-block-pv.md

   a filesystem on top, the design requires explicit intent for how the volume will be used.
   The additional benefit of explicitly defining how the volume is to be consumed will provide a means for indicating the method by which the device should be scrubbed when the claim is deleted, as this method will differ from a raw block device compared to a filesystem.
-The ownership and responsibility of defining the retention policy shall be up to the plugin method being utilized and is not covered in this proposal.
+The ownership and responsibility of defining the retention policy shall be up to the plugin being utilized and is not covered in this proposal.

   Limiting use of the volumeMode to block can be executed through the use of storage resource quotas and storageClasses defined by the administrator.

-  To ensure backwards compatibility and a phased transition of this feature, the consensus from the community is to intentionally disable the volumeMode: Block for both in-tree and external provisioners until a suitable implementation for provisioner versioning has been accepted and implemented in the community.
+  To ensure backwards compatibility and a phased transition to this feature, the consensus from the community is to intentionally disable the volumeMode: Block for both in-tree and external provisioners until a suitable implementation for provisioner versioning has been accepted and implemented in the community.
 In addition, in-tree provisioners should be able to gracefully ignore volumeMode API objects for plugins that haven't been updated to accept this value.

   It is important to note that when a PV is bound, it is either bound as a raw block device or formatted with a filesystem.
 Therefore, the PVC drives the request and intended usage of the device by specifying the volumeMode as part of the API.
-This design lends itself to support of dynamic provisioning by also letting the request initiate from the PVC defining the role for the PV.
-It also allows flexibility in the implementation and storage plugins to determine their support of this feature.
+This design lends itself to support dynamic provisioning by also letting the request initiated from the PVC defining the role for the PV.
+It also allows flexibility in the implementation and storage plugins to determine their support for this feature.
 Acceptable values for volumeMode are 'Block' and 'Filesystem'.
 Where 'Filesystem' is the default value today and not required to be set in the PV/PVC.

 # Proposed API Changes